hpc2n/linux-command-line-101/docs/modify.md

 !!! tip

-    You can always check with ``pwd`` that you are standing in the directory you think you are!
+    You can always check with ``pwd`` which directory you are working in!

 ## Symbolic links

 A symbolic link is a pointer to another file or directory.
 Symbolic links are also called soft links, or just symlinks.

 Symlinks are useful both for ease---you avoid using a long path each time you change to a directory, like your project directory---and to avoid changing hard links within other scripts or programs.
 It is good to avoid changing hardlinks if you, for instance, install a program or use a script that assumes the library it uses is called ``libcoolness.a`` and not ``libcoolness.2.0.a``.
 You can then just update the symlink instead of renaming the library or updating potentially many instances where it is mentioned in the program.